 UCCA is China’s leading independent institution of contemporary art.
 Founded in 2007 out of a commitment to bring Chinese contemporary art into global dialogue, it has since become a cultural landmark for Beijing, a conduit for international exchange, and an incubator for new talent.
 Located at the heart of the 798 Art District, it welcomes more than one million visitors a year.
 Originally known as the Ullens Center for Contemporary Art, UCCA underwent a major restructuring in 2017 and now operates as the UCCA Group, comprising two distinct entities: UCCA Foundation, a registered non-profit that organizes exhibitions and research, stages public programs, and undertakes community outreach; and UCCA Enterprises, a family of art-driven retail and educational ventures.
 UCCA’s work grows from its core belief that new art can change lives, broaden perspectives, and enrich the conversation between China and the world.

-No.4 Road, 798 Art District, Chaoyang District, Beijing
+No.4 Road, 798 Art Zone, Chaoyang District, Beijing